A financial emergency or a simple inconvenience?

 Too many people wouldn’t know how to get their hands on a few hundred extra dollars especially in this high cost of living environment.

-And sadly, too many people would view this as a financial emergency.
+And sadly, too many people would experience this as a financial emergency.

-I don’t pass judgment, not even for a minute.
-You see, we don’t get taught financial literacy in school.
+I don’t pass judgment, not for a second.
+We don’t get taught financial literacy in school.
 Unless your family is financially educated or you have the wherewithal to do your own research and educate yourself, it is likely you are living pay check to pay check.
 You may also have some form of consumer debt keeping you from moving forward.

 But what if I told you that it didn’t need to be this way?